immobiliare/backstage-plugin-gitlab/README.md

 **Note:** You can have more than one GitLab instance.

-5. Add the GitLab Filler Processor:
+5. Add the GitLab Filler Processor, this allows auto-filling of the annotations like the project id and slug:

 `packages/backend/src/plugins/catalog.ts`